Grace & Truce

 Jesus wasn't at all shy in declaring the idea of God's favor to a few.
 He tells us openly that, "many are invited, but few are chosen" (Matt.
 22:14).
 And when his disciples asked him whether many or few would be saved, Jesus' answer was a sobering "few" (Matt.
 7:13–14).
 Indeed, any reputable PR person would have been appalled at Jesus for his lack of tact and his insensitivity.

 This is not only difficult teaching; it's humbling.
 Jesus is saying that we can't save ourselves, and, in fact, that we won't even see the need for salvation or want to be saved unless God extends favor to us first.
 In this respect, the New Testament reaffirms what Moses says in the Old Testament: "God has mercy upon whom he has mercy, and he has compassion on whom he has compassion" (Ex.
 33:19).
-That may eat at our sense of fairness, but we might also ask ourselves, "Why does God save anyone
+That may eat at our sense of fairness, but we might also ask ourselves, "Why does God save anyone at all?"

 That God does save is the Good News, which means that he makes peace with rebellious and sinful man—through the one Man with whom God was truly "well pleased," his Beloved Son.
 And "those with whom he is well pleased" are those who accept the divine peace that comes through the death and resurrection of this "Babe lying in a manger."